plantp0t/book-tracker/README.md

 **IAM**
 Execution role `book-scraper-role`, extended with `AmazonDynamoDBFullAccess` to permit read/write on both tables.

-- **Known deviation from least-privilege:** a scoped custom policy (restricted to the two specific table ARNs and required actions only) would be more correct for a production system. `AmazonDynamoDBFullAccess` was used here for development speed - documented as a follow-up, not implemented.
+- **Known deviation from least-privilege:** a scoped custom policy (restricted to the two specific table ARNs and required actions only) would be more correct for a production system. `AmazonDynamoDBFullAccess` was used here for development.

 **ntfy.sh** (third-party, not AWS)
 Push notification delivery for detected price/stock changes and scraping failures.

 - **Why not Amazon SES:** SES was initially considered for email notifications, but messages were not reliably reaching recipients despite successful send requests from SES.
-Troubleshooting email deliverability would require additional configuration, such as domain verification and email authentication (SPF/DKIM/DMARC), which was outside the scope of the project. ntfy.sh was used instead because it provides simple HTTP-based push notifications without requiring email infrastructure.
+Troubleshooting email deliverability would require additional configuration, such as domain verification and email authentication (SPF/DKIM/DMARC), which was outside the scope of the project. ntfy.sh was used instead because it provides simple HTTP based push notifications without requiring email infrastructure.
 - **Note:** ntfy topics rely on the topic name for access control, meaning anyone with the topic name can read or send messages.
 Separate topics are used for alerts and errors to limit exposure if one is compromised.

 ---

 ## Installation

-This project runs entirely on AWS infrastructure - there's no local app to install.
-To recreate it:

-## Installation

-This project runs entirely on AWS infrastructure — there's no local app to install.
+This project runs entirely on AWS infrastructure, there's no local app to install.
 To recreate it:

 1. Create two DynamoDB tables (see schemas above: `book_history`, `tracked_books`)
 2. Create a Lambda function (Python 3.10)